-Hydrators such as hyaluronic acid: These will instantly plump crepey and limp skin and create a youthful dewy character to skin tone.
+Hyaluronic acid: This ingredient will instantly plump crepey and limp skin and create a youthful dewy character to skin tone.

 Antioxidants such as green tea and Vitamin C: They help skin fight free radical induced structural damage.
 Damaging free radicals form in your skin from exposure to UV sun rays and environmental stressors, and from normal physiologic activities.
 You want your skin to have a healthy antioxidant reserve to neutralize free radicals the minute they form in your skin so that they don't damage skin structures.
 Green tea antioxidant polyphenols are a proven antioxidant for the job.
 Vitamin C is too.
 Vitamin C can also stimulate skin collagen formation and lighten age spots, but it is less effective than retinoids and glycolic acid for these latter 2 benefits.